Yoel Bin-Nun: Biography

 In 1985 he established an all-girls high-school in Ofra and headed it for about ten years.
 In 1986, he helped establish Michlelet Yaakov Herzog for training Jewish Studies teachers, especially in Bible instruction.
 In 1986, he co-founded Megadim, the Torah journal for Tanach, with the team of Bible studies at the Teachers' Training Institute in Har Etzion (now: Yaakov Herzog College).
 Rabbi Bin-Nun published many articles in the journal and elsewhere.
 He also taught training courses for instructors of the Society for the Protection of Nature.
-Between 2000 and 2006 he served as Rosh HaYeshiva of Yeshivat HaKibbutz HaDati in Ein Tzurim.
+Between 2000 and 2006 he served as Rosh HaYeshiva of Yeshivat HaKibbutz HaDati (Ein Tzurim).

 He and Hanan Porat emphasized the importance of studying the Tanach in yeshivas.
 Bin-Nun emphasized a deep understanding of Tanach and its connection to the Land of Israel.
 His teaching and activities at Yeshivat Har Etzion, at Herzog College and more contributed to the "Tanach (study) revolution" in Israel, especially in the Dati-Leumi public.
 He led a generation of religious Zionists back to the study of Tanach as a way to understand contemporary Israel.
 (See further re this approach under Yeshivat Har Etzion § Educational and religious philosophy.)

 In 1996 he and Yaakov Shapira established the Midreshet Yaud, within the framework of the Amit network, for the training of teachers in the national service for teaching Judaism in secular schools.
 In 2008 his doctoral dissertation was approved at the Hebrew University on the subject of "the dual source of inspiration and authority in the teaching of Rabbi Kook."
 In 2018 he was awarded the Rav Zvi Yehudah HaKohen Torah Creation Prize (Hebrew: פרס היצירה התורנית ע"ש הרצי"ה).
-In October 2019, Tishrei 5764, he was awarded the Minister of Education's Award for Jewish Culture for Lifetime Achievement.
+In October 2019, Tishrei 5780, he was awarded the Minister of Education's Award for Jewish Culture for Lifetime Achievement.